apache/incubator-weex/android/inspector/README.md

-### weex inspector
+### Weex devtools

-weex inspector is a customed devtools inspired by [Stetho](https://github.com/facebook/stetho).
-Work well both on emulator and real device.you can use it to inspect your app and debug the JS file in a chrome web page.
+Weex devtools is a custom devtools for weex that implements [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) inspired by [Stetho](https://github.com/facebook/stetho), it is designed to help you quickly inspect your app and debug your JS bundle source in a chrome web page.At present The devtools consist of two part : `Inspector` and `Debugger`.
+If you want it work well, you must install a `weex-devtool` as debug server.

+- Inspector
+ Inspector can be used to show your `Element` \ `NetWork` \ `Console log` \ `ScreenCast` \ `BoxModel` \ `Native View` and so on.

+- Debugger
+ Debugger can be used to debug your bundle js source, you can set `Breakpoint` \ watch `CallStack`.

+##### How to install and launch devtools server
+Open your terminal then type `npm install -g weex-devtool` and run.Launch it just type and run the command `weex-devtool`, then a Chrome web page will be opened.

-##### How to use
+##### How to use on an android device or emulator

 - gradle dependency on inspector.
 ````